College of Forestry

 The tree improvement and breeding strategies that have been developed for each species are unique and have been tailored by such factors as: reproductive biology and geographic distribution of the species, extent of phenotypic and genotypic variation, availability of provenance test data, extent of parent tree selections, and present and projected planting requirements.

-Genetic improvement of forest trees is best described by the tree improvement cycle of selection, testing and breeding in which the genetic quality of a species is improved, and the gains are delivered to the field through gentically improved seed from seed orchards or as rooted cuttings, if feasible.
-Tree improvement does take time - it may be 10 years before seed orchards begin to produce significant quantities of improved seed for reforestation.
-Concurrent research is aimed at reducing the time required to complete the cycle, and improving methods of selection, testing and breeding.
+The genetic improvement of forest trees is best illustrated by the tree improvement cycle, which involves selection, testing, and breeding.
+This cycle improves the genetic quality of a species, and the resulting gains are transferred to the field through genetically enhanced seeds from seed orchards or as rooted cuttings, when feasible.
+However, tree improvement is a lengthy process that may take around 10 years before seed orchards start producing substantial quantities of improved seeds for reforestation.
+Concurrent research focuses on shortening the duration required to complete the cycle and refining methods of selection, testing, and breeding.